michael0x00/michael0x00.github.io/index.md

 # Summary
-Michael Wu is currently a PhD student at the University of Kansas.
-He owns a consulting company, Kaleidoscope Analytics Inc, which aims at providing data analytics and solutions in borth private and public sectors.
+Michael is currently a PhD student at the University of Kansas studying performance management and machine learning in the Department of Public Administration.
+He owns a consulting company, Kaleidoscope Analytics Inc., which aims at providing data analytics and solutions in borth private and public sectors.

 ## Research Collaboration
 For research collaboration, please contact me through the University of Kansas [School of Public Affairs and Administration](https://kupa.ku.edu/michael-wu).